ghkhashayar/docs/docs/widgets/show.md

+---
+sidebarDepth: 0
+---
 # Show Widget

-A simple just for view field.
-This recommended to use with [Eloquent Mutators](https://laravel.com/docs/eloquent-mutators#accessors-and-mutators).
+A simple just for view field value.
+This recommended using with [Eloquent Mutators](https://laravel.com/docs/eloquent-mutators#accessors-and-mutators).

 ## Sample
 ```php